While you’ll find Fitnex treadmills to be superior designed and engineered treadmills, the prices are much higher than competitor models.

 Fitnex makes a full line of light commercial and home cardio fitness products including treadmills, exercise bikes, and elliptical trainers.
 Its parent company, Fitness Master Inc (FMI) has been an original fitness equipment manufacturer for several major brands for 20 years before they began to label their own products in 2003.

 Now FMI has a stable of their own brands which are Fitnex, Aristo Commercial, Power Master, Steelflex Strength, and X Series Bikes.
 Headquartered in Dallas, Texas, the company is run by Eric Dick and Ed Banasky, two industry veterans with 25 years of experience in the design and distribution of fitness equipment for the commercial, specialty, and home markets.

-The company focuses on just a few models: a home treadmill, a folding design, and a light commercial treadmill.
-By producing just one machine for each niche, Fitnex treadmills can offer a simplified factory direct to consumer business model.
+The company focuses on just a few models: the T60, T70 and the XT5 kids treadmill.
+By producing just a few machines, Fitnex treadmills can offer a simplified factory direct to consumer business model.
 The treadmills include:

 The Fitnex T60 is a high quality commercial treadmill with a 19.5" x 60" running surface, a 350-lb user weight capacity, and a 15-degree incline.
 This $2,100 machine is engineered for light heavy use in hotels, corporate facilities, and in the home with multiple users.